Taiwing/ft_traceroute/README.md

 probe is incremented by one to reach the next hop.
 This repeats until the target host is found or the max\_ttl limit is reached (which can be set with the -m option).

+Also, ft\_traceroute sends multiple probes (nprobes as set with the -q option) per hop.
+This is both because UDP can be unreliable in certain conditions, as it does not natively provide any control mechanism on the reception of the packet, and because network conditions can change the path of a probe.
+So a hop can have multiple addresses when the route taken changes (as the in the example above for the senventh hop).
+This is useful to check how stable the network is at a given time or to diagnostic some problem along the route.